wp-plugins/speed-contact-bar/README.txt

 Speed Contact Bar enables your visitors to get in contact with you quickly.
 The plugin shows a colored bar with your contact data and social media URLs on the top of every page of your website.

+The bar design is responsive and thus ready for smartphones and tablets.
 The social media icons are included already.

-The bar design is responsive and thus ready for smartphones and tablets.
+Each icon appears if you set its target URL in the option page.
+The phone icons and numbers are clickable to trigger a phone call.
+The e-mail is clickable to open a mail client.

 = What you can configure =

 There are some options you can set to let the contact bar fit to your needs.
 You can set

-1. your contact data,
+1. your contact data
 2. URLs to your social media pages and profiles and
-3. design options like colors
+3. many design options like colors

 = Configuration options in detail =